Fizzadar/ElasticQuery/README.md

-# ElasticQuery
+# ElasticQuery v0.2

 A _simple_ query builder for Elasticsearch.
-Outputs json ready to be sent to Elasticsearch via your favourite client.
+Outputs JSON ready to be sent to Elasticsearch via your favourite client.

 + [Example](#example)
 + [API](#api-elasticquery)